-The Master of Counselling (Advanced) which incorporates the Graduate Certificate of Counselling and the Graduate Diploma of Counselling programme as well as the Graduate Certificate in Clinical Supervision is offered by the Swinburne University of Technology and the Executive Counselling and Training Academy (ECTA)1.
+The Master of Counselling which incorporates the Graduate Certificate in Counselling and the Graduate Diploma in Counselling is offered by the Flinders University and the Executive Counselling and Training Academy (ECTA).

-These three counselling courses are fully recognised by the Australian Counselling Association (ACA) and the Singapore Association for Counselling (SAC) as programmes that prepare students to be clinical counsellors.
-The main objectives of ECTA's counselling and supervision programmes are to ensure the acquisition of an advanced level of knowledge of key counselling approaches; and the development of critical competencies for immediate application in counselling and supervision practice.
+These three counselling courses are fully recognised by the Australian Counselling Association (ACA) as programmes that prepare students to be clinical counsellors.
+The main objectives of ECTA's counselling programmes are to ensure the acquisition of an advanced level of knowledge of key counselling approaches; and the development of critical competencies for immediate application in counselling practice.